-The Commissioner of Agriculture must be authorized to employ electric vehicle charging station inspectors to enforce this act.
-Such inspectors must be allowed expenses approved by the Commissioner, and investigators must be allowed to serve subpoenas and warrants when violations are discovered.
+The commissioner of Agriculture must be authorized to employ electric vehicle charging station inspectors to enforce the act.
+Such inspectors must be allowed expenses approved by the commissioner, and investigators must be allowed to serve subpoenas and warrants when violations are discovered.